Dunkeld Cathedral stands within one of the most beautiful and historic towns in Scotland.

 Although evidence is unclear, a simple wattle church was built by Celtic missionaries, followers of St Columba, at the point where the River Braan joins the River Tay.
 A larger building was later constructed in Dunkeld by a Pictish king.

-However despite Dunkeld’s non-coastal location it was frequently the target of Viking raids.
+However, despite Dunkeld’s non-coastal location, it was frequently the target of Viking raids.
 In 875, following a major Viking victory at Dollar in modern Clackmannanshire the lowlands of Scotland were occupied for many years forcing the removal of Columba’s relics from Dunkeld to Ireland.

 In 903 the Vikings plundered, “Dunkeld and all of Scotland” but were later comprehensively beaten by Constantine II somewhere in Perthshire.
-University of Glasgow’s Professor Dauvit Broun acknowledging the importance of Constantine’s victory said that there no more Viking invasions for half a century.
+University of Glasgow’s Professor Dauvit Broun acknowledging the importance of Constantine’s victory said that there were no more Viking invasions for half a century.

 The cathedral we see today dates from 1318 and building continued until the Reformation brought considerable destruction.
-Apart from the restored choir, which is used as a Church of Scotland parish church, the remains are managed by Historic Scotland.
+Apart from the restored choir, which is used as a Church of Scotland parish church, the remains are managed by Historic Environment Scotland.

 Dunkeld Cathedral was the final resting place of Alexander Stewart, the first Earl of Buchan (c.
 1345-1405).
 The fourth son of King Robert II is remembered as one of Scotland’s most unpleasant characters.
 His epithet the Wolf of Badenoch was well earned following his burning of Elgin Cathedral.
 His well-worn stone effigy, dressed in full armour lies in the cathedral choir, a powerful reminder of violent times in the Highlands of Scotland.